 But traveling to Europe, I knew I’d have to scale back and only take essentials.
 We were going as light as we could – trying not to check any bags.
 I know that sounds impossible for a three-week trip, but we did it!
+That is also one of my top travel tips – pack light.
+You just don’t want to be schlepping heavy luggage everywhere you go.

 Packing a Handbag for Overseas Travel

-- Passport and ID
+- Passport and ID (I like this passport holder)

 - Bank and check cards